 TraMineR is a R-package for mining and visualizing sequences of categorical data.
 Its primary aim is the knowledge discovery from event or state sequences describing life courses, although most of its features apply also to non temporal data such as text or DNA sequences for instance.
-The name TraMineR is a contraction of Life Trajectory Miner for R. Indeed, as some may expect, it was also inspired by the authors' taste for Gewurztraminer wine.
-This manual is essentially a tutorial that describes the features and usage of the TraMineR package.
+The name TraMineR is a contraction of Life Trajectory Miner for R. Indeed, as some may suspect, it was also inspired by the authors' taste for Gewurztraminer wine.
+This guide is essentially a tutorial that describes the features and usage of the TraMineR package.
 It may also serve, however, as an introduction to sequential data analysis.
 The presentation is illustrated with data from the social sciences.
-Illustrative data sets and R scripts (sequence of R-commands) 1 are included in the TraMineR distribution package.
-For newcomers to R, a short introduction to the R-environment is given in Appendix A in which the reader will learn where R can be obtained as well as its basic commands and principles.
-Appendix B explains how to install TraMineR in R, while Chapter 3 shortly explains how to use the package and describes the illustrative data sets provided with it.
+Illustrative data sets and R scripts (sequence of R-commands)1 are included in the TraMineR distribution package.